MAN-01 Ketryx Lifecycle Management

 In Progress - The item proposal is being drafted into a final proposal.
 The ticket can be reviewed and edited.

-Resolved - The ticket is in an immutable state and is pending review and signatures from relevant approval groups.
+Resolved - The ticket is in an immutable state and is pending review and signatures from relevant approval steps.

 Closed - The ticket is closed, and no further actions are needed.
 For a design ticket, this state would mean the design is verified.